RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 The following environment variables can be set to configure RedisInsight:

 - `REDISINSIGHT_PORT` - By default, RedisInsight listens on port 8001.
 To have RedisInsight bind to a different port, set the `REDISINSIGHT_PORT` environment variable.

+- `REDISINSIGHT_HOST` - By default, RedisInsight binds to the IP address `0.0.0.0`.
+To have RedisInsight bind to a different host, set the `REDISINSIGHT_HOST` environment variable.